 According to the National Institutes of Health, the brain’s pleasure and reward centers light up when you act kindly towards others, either by volunteering or donating money.
 It’s the same response the brain has if you were the recipient of a good deed rather than the giver.

-Kindness is a win-win all around and Random Acts of Kindness Day is a wonderful way to kick off a mindful kindness practice.
-To get you started, Mindful Littles is celebrating Random Acts of Kindness Day by posting a daily kindness challenge on Instagram and Facebook for the next week.
-We’d love to know about your random acts of kindness so tag us in your posts for a chance to be featured on the Mindful Littles feed.
+Kindness is a win-win all around and Random Acts of Kindness Week is a wonderful way to kick off a mindful kindness practice.
+We’d love to know about your random acts of kindness so tag us in your social posts for a chance to be featured on the Mindful Littles feed!